vippsas/vipps-checkout/vipps-checkout-api.md

 Porterbuddy is a shipping provider that offers home delivery to a time slot selected by the customer.
 To enable it, the merchant must:

 1. Provide Porterbuddy credentials in the logistics.integrations.porterbuddy object in session initiation.
-2. Provide a logistics option with "IsPorterbuddy" flag set to true and amount.value set to zero.
+2. Provide a logistics option with "IsPorterbuddy" flag set to true.
+The amount.value of the logistics option must also be set to zero as the price is determined dynamically based on delivery window.

 ```mermaid
 sequenceDiagram